bojand/fsto-2018-grpc/slides.md

 - To enable browser support the protocol implemented here is actually slightly different than what gRPC uses in the rest of the ecosystem.
 Therefore we need a middle proxy to do translation of requests from the browser to our gRPC services.
 - By default the gRPC project recomments using the Envoy proxy to accomplish this, and they do provide example configuration files to set this all up.
 - In case you don't know Envoy is an open source proxy server implemented by Lyft.
-- Some of you may be following re:Invent announcements this week, and the new AWS service mash product actually uses this Envoy proxt as well.
+- Some of you may be following re:Invent announcements this week, and the new AWS service mash product actually uses this Envoy proxy as well.
 - It's important to note that right now only Unary and server streaming calls are supported
-- Nginx can also work
+- Nginx can also work in this situation but the official recommendation is the Envoy proxy

 ---